VSZ2020/WinAct_Helper/README.md

 # WinAct Helper
 This mini-program allows you to simplify filling of WinAct input files.
 By default a new file is created at startup.
-The software [documentation](https://github.com/VSZ2020/WinAct_Helper/wiki) available on Wiki section.
+The software [documentation](https://github.com/VSZ2020/WinAct_Helper/wiki) is available on Wiki section.

 Keywords: winact, activity calculation, radiation, biokinetic model, winact input